 Donnchadh O’Laoghaire – Sinn Fein

-There has been no changes since the election and all four sitting TD’s will be running again.
-It remains a four seat constituency.
+There have been no changes since the election and all four sitting TD’s will be running again.
+It remains a four-seat constituency.

 Announced Candidates *Denotes Sitting TD